blankworker1/ALLOCATE/D_NODE.md

 ## Flexible Loads as a Design Principle

-ASICs are one example of a flexible load—not the only one.
+ASIC computers mining Bitcoin are not the only example of a flexible load.
 The same role could be filled by:

 - Data processing